C-STAR Course: Machine Learning & Sensors to Enhance Rehabilitation Research

 ______________________________________________________________________________

-BROUGHT TO YOU BY C-STAR AND RESTORE:
+BROUGHT TO YOU BY C-STAR & RESTORE

 The Center for Smart Use of Technologies to Assess Real World Outcomes (C-STAR), and RESTORE are two of six national resource centers comprising the Medical Rehabilitation Research Resource network (MR3) of the National Institutes of Health.